Skip to main content

 1) Availability

-The three configuration tools, Chef, Puppet, and Ansible, are very available in the event of a main master or server failure.
+The three configuration tools, Chef, Puppet, and Ansible, are available in case of a primary master or server failure.
 Every tool has the facility of a backup server or an alternative master to render support in case of a main server failure.

 2) Configuration Language